sailfish-team/sailfish/doc/intro.rst

 Motivation and Design Principles
 ================================

-Sailfish is a general purpose fluid dynamics solver optimized for modern multicore processors, especially Graphics Processing Units (GPUs).
+Sailfish is a general purpose fluid dynamics solver optimized for modern multi-core processors, especially Graphics Processing Units (GPUs).
 The solver is based on the Lattice Boltzmann Method, which is conceptually quite simple to understand and which scales very well with increasing computational resources.